-Salt dough decorations have a long tradition in many countries.
+Salt dough decorations have a long tradition in the UK and many countries.
 Traditionally it dates back as far as ancient Egyptian times.
-Salt and flour were the most common ingredients, and so they began to experiment, making sculptures and trinkets.
+Salt and flour were the most common ingredients, and so they began to experiment, making sculptures, trinkets and salt dough ornaments.

 Salt dough is the basis of a great and easy craft session at home, allowing children to come up with all manner of creations.
 The ingredients for the salt dough can be bought in every supermarket and they are really cheap.
 The dough is easy to prepare and the creations last a really long time.
 Once baked or dried, they can be nicely painted and used in many different ways.